diskoverdata/diskover-docs/source_files/install_rabbitmq.md

 Once all components are installed, you will be able to [configure your messaging environment](#config_message_queue).
 We strongly recommend following the deployment order outlined in this guide.

-🟨 &nbsp;Addition guidelines for RabbitMQ management:
+🟨 &nbsp;Additional guidelines for RabbitMQ management:

   - [RabbitMQ RPM Installation Guide](https://www.rabbitmq.com/docs/install-rpm#cloudsmith)
   - [RabbitMQ Default Configuration Guide](https://www.rabbitmq.com/docs/configure)